Man charged in Moore County murder after chase through Guilford, Randolph counties

 The Moore County Sheriff’s Office responded to the intersection of N.C.
 Highway 24-27 and Tarry Church Road to assist Fire and Rescue with a man found in the roadway with “multiple traumatic injuries.”

-The victim died on the scene and the deputies began investigating the matter as a homicide.
+The victim, later identified as Bernabe Bello Mujica, 44, of Biscoe, died on the scene and the deputies began investigating the matter as a homicide.